-- All physicians are legally obliged to advise the College of the location of, and means for accessing, all medical records that a physician owns (see Appendix D) - Patients should be notified about the location of their records and how they may be accessed (see Notifications: Patients)
+- All physicians are legally obliged to advise the College of the location of, and means for accessing, all medical records that a physician owns.
+See the Professional Association Notification Letter template. - Patients should be notified about the location of their records and how they may be accessed.
+See the Patient Notification Letter template.